Red Horse Mountain Ranch 2020 COVID-19 Update

 Red Horse Mountain Ranch Policies

-All rates are a weekly per person rate, double occupancy, with Sunday arrival and departure the following Saturday.
-Partial weeks are not available except for occasional special events.
+All rates are a per person rate for double occupancy.
 A 50% deposit is required to secure your reservation at the time of booking.
 The remaining unpaid balance is due 30 days in advance of arrival.
 The weekly rates plus a 15% service charge, 6% Idaho sales tax, and 2% Idaho bed tax will complete your all-inclusive stay.

 All rates are subject to change without notice.
 Although we occasionally extend limited time promotional discounts or incentives, we are unable to offer retroactive discounts or refunds for previous bookings in the event of a price reduction or promotional offering.

-The ranch highly recommends and encourages guests to purchase travel insurance.
+The ranch highly recommends and encourages all guests to purchase travel insurance.

 Late Arrival/Early Departure